 Students in band

 I was born in Helena, MT and went to school in East Helena, and later on at Helena High School.
 After graduation, I moved to Bozeman to study Music Education.
 While at MSU, I was part of the Spirit of the West Marching Band, Pep Band, Orchestra, and several other ensembles.
 I met my wife, Chelsea, at MSU and we both graduated in 2015 with a Bachelor of Arts in Music Education.
 Chelsea and I got married in July of 2015, and shortly after, moved to Saco, MT to begin our teaching careers.
 I was the K-12 Music Teacher in Hinsdale, MT for two years.
 In 2017, we moved back to Bozeman, where we both continued to teach music.
-I enjoy volunteering with the Boy Scouts of America and the Spirit of the West Marching Band as well as riding ATV’s and rock climbing.
+Chelsea and I welcomed Joel (2019) and Jonah (2022) into our families.
+I enjoy helping with the Spirit of the West Marching Band as well as riding ATV’s and rock climbing.

 Fifth Grade Band